Universal higher-order bulk-boundary correspondence of triple nodal points: Higher-order bulk-boundary correspondence

 Choosing $k_z$ along the HSL and taking 2D cuts of the system at constant $k_z$, we obtain a series of 2D systems with Hamiltonian $\Ham_{k_z}(k_x,k_y)$, which we assume to be at half-filling.
 This fixes the principal gap to be the second one (such that principal nodes are indicated in red, cf.~\cref{fig:HOBBC:BS}).
 Upon increasing $k_z$, the system goes from having $\rho^\mathrm{2D}$ occupied (to the left of the first TP) to instead having $(\rho^\mathrm{1D}_a,\rho^\mathrm{1D}_b)$ occupied (to the right of the second TP).
-Let us refer to the three ranges of $k_z$ separated by the two TPs by the corresponding color of the central NL as \enquote{orange}, \enquote{red} and \enquote{blue} $k_z$-range.
+Let us refer to the three ranges of $k_z$ separated by the two TPs by the corresponding color of the central NL as \emph{orange}, \emph{red} and \emph{blue} $k_z$-range.
 The corresponding band inversions lead to changes in the symmetry indicators $\#\Pi_p^{(n)}$, and thus potentially alter both the corner charge [cf.~\cref{eq:HOBBC:Q}] and the 2SW class [cf.~\cref{eq:HOBBC:SWc46}] of the 2D cuts.
-Note that in practice the chemical potential of the 3D system can simply be chosen such that we have half-filling with insulating bulk at least for some 2D cuts in the orange and blue $k_z$-ranges; then, the jumps will be observable by comparing only $k_z$ values corresponding to those cuts.
+Let us remark that, in practice, the \emph{physical} chemical potential of the 3D system will be constant.
+However, generally it can be chosen such that we have half-filling with insulating bulk at least for some 2D cuts in the orange and blue $k_z$-ranges; then, the jumps will be observable by comparing only $k_z$ values corresponding to those~cuts.